MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Remove-MgBetaOrganizationBrandingLocalization.md

 Delete a localized branding object.
 To delete the organizationalBrandingLocalization object, all images (Stream types) must first be removed from the object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgOrganizationBrandingLocalization](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Remove-MgOrganizationBrandingLocalization?view=graph-powershell-1.0)

 ## SYNTAX